14all-agency/shopify-llms-txt-directory/https-np0i0a-pm-myshopify-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0755/3237/0151/files/dafc130a862b4a34ad6ad4e78b063567-Max-Origin.webp?v=1762808112
     Price: $25.60 USD
-- [RISEN Full Size High Rise Ankle Wide Palazzo Jeans Plus Size - Pretty](https://np0i0a-pm.myshopify.com/products/risen-full-size-high-rise-ankle-wide-palazzo-jeans-plus-size): The High Rise Ankle Wide Palazzo Jeans are a fashion-forward choice for those looking to make a  - Pretty Melanin Boutique
+- [RISEN Full Size High Rise Ankle Wide Palazzo Jeans Plus Size - Pretty Melanin Boutique](https://np0i0a-pm.myshopify.com/products/risen-full-size-high-rise-ankle-wide-palazzo-jeans-plus-size): The High Rise Ankle Wide Palazzo Jeans are a fashion-forward choice for those looking to make a statement.
+With their high-rise waist, they offer a flattering fit that elongates the legs.
+The wide palazzo style adds a touch of drama and flair to your outfit, perfect for creating a bold and modern look.
+These jeans hit at the ankle, making them versatile for pairing with different types of footwear.
+Elevate your style with these trendy and eye-catching jeans that are sure to turn heads wherever you go.
+Features:Basic style,Washed Stretch:Slightly stretchy Material composition:93% COTTON, 5% POLYESTER, 2% SPANDEX Care instructions:Machine wash cold.
+Tumble dry low.
+Imported Product Measurements (Measurements by inches) & Size Conversion Size Waist Hip Rise Inseam 0(24) 24 31 11 30 1(25) 25 32 11 30 3(26) 26 33 11 30 5(27) 27 34 12 30 7(28) 28 35 12 30 9(29) 29 36 12 30 11(30) 30 37 13 30 13(31) 31 38 13 30 15(32) 32 39 13 30 1XL 34 40 13.5 31 2XL 36 41 13.5 31 3XL 38 42 13.5 31 - Pretty Melanin Boutique
-  Updated: 2025-11-14T22:21:26Z
+  Updated: 2025-11-16T14:36:12Z
   Vendor: Trendsi
   Product Type:
   Availability: Available